Barbecue is slow cooking over indirect heat with seasoning rubs and wood smoke to add flavoring to the food.

 My wood preferences include alder for fish, post oak for beef, pecan for everything else.
 I also like hickory, cherry, and apple.

 There are endless arrays of dry rubs.
 Experiment and enjoy the journey!
-After years of experimentation I've come back to salt, ground black pepper, and granulated garlic as my favorite rub ingredients.
+After years of experimentation I've come back to kosher salt, ground black pepper, and granulated garlic as my favorite rub ingredients.
 BBQ aficionados call this "SPG."
-We use less salt than some might like; we like a ratio of 2:8:1 S:P:G.
+We use less salt than some might like; we like a ratio of about 2:8:1 S:P:G.

 Like rubs, there are as many sauces as you can imagine.
 The differences are usually regional - contrast Carolina BBQ and Memphis BBQ.
 I never put sauce onto meats in the smoker, simply because we prefer to serve it on the side.